alastairflynn/cartograph/docs/index.rst

 Installation
 ============

-Cartograph can be installed using pip
+Cartograph can be installed using pip.

 ::